 Cornwall is one of the most beautiful places in the UK.
 It’s also one of the most popular seaside area for a reason: apart from the gorgeous coastline and pretty villages, there’s plenty of sights and things to explore.
 Especially with family, Cornwall is a fantastic adventure all year around.
 Weather you choose to stay in a holiday park, in a hotel or rent an apartment, you’ll have the best time.

 Beaches are naturally the best fun and Cornwall really has some beautiful beaches.
 But there’s so much more to do.
 When we go on holiday, we like to make sure, that whilst exploring a new area and visiting new attraction we support their work, avoid typical zoos and aquariums that just put the animals on display and don’t do conservational and educational work.
 Generally, it’s good to think about where and how do we spend our money.
 We do spend a lot of time outside, no matter the weather – the kids are real little nature explorers – it’s especially very beneficial for Bobcat it’s good for his anxiety.
+(So as exercise – so the skate park in St Ives is a great place for this.)

 I’ve collected 10 of the best things you could do around Cornwall with children if you like nature, animals and outdoors – hope it helps.